2024 NC Logo_full color CMYK Transparent

 Cornell Dining is a proud participant in the many industry events and competitions available across the nation.
 After years of a strong showing from our professional staff and salaried culinarians, the team began to actively look for ways to involve motivated front-line staff in the preparation and execution of these competitions.
 What followed has been a transformational experience for our team: after leadership committed to the team's growth in this area, we began developing a formal culinary competition team, complete with tryouts, practice sessions, and formalized mentorship from our seasoned chefs.
 Chef Ambarish will present on the development, challenges, successes and best practices developed over the last year and the great work done by our team in supporting our front line culinarians.

 Campus Kitchens Must be Zero Carbon Before 2050 - Start Now!
+(BA)

 Tarah Schroeder, vice president, Ricca Design Studios